fiskaltrust/interface-doc/doc/instore-app/multiterminal-support/multiterminal.md

 title: 'Multiterminal Settings'
 ---

-# Multi terminal settings

-To configure multi-terminal support, the following settings should be applied:

-1. **Terminal ID** :
-    Ensure that all terminals are associated with the same Terminal ID.
-This ID links the transactions to a single cash management system.
-2. **Operation Mode** :
-    Set the operation mode to **Merchant** on each terminal to ensure they operate connected within the multi-terminal environment.
-3. **Use Local Configuration** :
-    It is recommended to enable the **Use Local Configuration** setting if local adjustments are necessary.
-This allows terminals to operate with specific settings while still connecting to the main configuration from the backend..
-4. **Printers** :
-    Configure each terminal to use the same printer settings or ensure network printers are set up properly for seamless printing across all devices.

----

 ## Rules for Multi-Terminal Setups

 To execute actions on connected devices, like executing a payment or display a receipt, the devices, on which an action is executed, are determined by the Terminal ID configuration which acts as a filter.